stytchauth/stytch-python/codegen/specs/stytch_b2b/docs/sessions/authenticate.request.md

 Authenticates a Session.
 You may provide a JWT that needs to be refreshed and is expired according to its exp claim.
-A new JWT will be returned If both the signature and the underlying Session are still valid.
+A new JWT will be returned if both the signature and the underlying Session are still valid.

-This endpoint requires only one of either the session_jwt or session_token be included in the request.
+This endpoint requires only one of either the `session_jwt` or `session_token` be included in the request.
 It will return an error if both are present.

 Parameters: